Biopharmaceutics Classification System: Definitions

-The drugs are classified in BCS on the basis of solubility, permeability, and dissolution.
+The drugs are classified in BCS on the basis of solubility and permeability.

 Solubility class boundaries are based on the highest dose strength of an immediate release product.
-A drug is considered highly soluble when the highest dose strength is soluble in 250 ml or less of aqueous media over the pH range of 1 to 7.5.
+A drug is considered highly soluble when the highest dose strength is soluble in 250 ml or less of aqueous media over the pH range of 1 to 6.8.
 The volume estimate of 250 ml is derived from typical bioequivalence study protocols that prescribe administration of a drug product to fasting human volunteers with a glass of water.

 Permeability class boundaries are based indirectly on the extent of absorption of a drug substance in humans and directly on the measurement of rates of mass transfer across human intestinal membrane.
 Alternatively non-human systems capable of predicting drug absorption in humans can be used (such as in-vitro culture methods).
-A drug substance is considered highly permeable when the extent of absorption in humans is determined to be 90% or more of the administered dose based on a mass-balance determination or in comparison to an intravenous dose.
+A drug substance is considered highly permeable when the extent of absorption in humans is determined to be 85% or more of the administered dose based on a mass-balance determination or in comparison to an intravenous dose.

-For dissolution class boundaries, an immediate release product is considered rapidly dissolving when no less than 85% of the labeled amount of the drug substance dissolves within 15 minutes using USP Dissolution Apparatus 1 at 100 RPM or Apparatus 2 at 50 RPM in a volume of 900 ml or less in the following media: 0.1 M HCl or simulated gastric fluid or pH 4.5 buffer and pH 6.8 buffer or simulated intestinal fluid.